K-Obiol FAQ

 Do I need to complete stewardship training to access K-Obiol?

 The use of K-Obiol for the control of Stored Grain Pests is subject to a stewardship program.
 Envu only permits users who have successfully completed the product training course to purchase and use K-Obiol to become a ‘approved user’.
 Approved users should be aware of the Australian Grain Industry Code of Practice and, in particular, their responsibility to advise the buyer of grain that it has been treated with ‘K-OBIOL EC COMBI SYNERGISED GRAIN PROTECTANT’.
 Where possible this should be done using the GTA (Grain Trade Association) ‘Grain Commodity Vendor Declaration’.
-For further information, visit the GTA website www.graintrade.org.au, and to access the training package, visit www.au.envu.com.
+For further information, visit the GTA website www.graintrade.org.au, and to access the training package, visit our Stewardship Training page.

 What is the active ingredient in K-Obiol?